Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Allowing hunters who are federally licensed drone operators to use drones to locate wounded or recently deceased deer

-Would allow hunters who are federally licensed drone operators (FAA Part 107 certified or otherwise authorized) to use drones to locate wounded or recently deceased deer for hunting purposes.
+Would create an exception to K.S.A.
+32-1003 allowing federally licensed drone operators to use drones specifically to locate wounded or recently deceased deer, under controlled circumstances.

 Last action: January 27, 2026

-Would prohibit the acquisition of critical components of drone technology from countries of concern and the procurement of final or finished goods or services from countries of concern.
-May be superseded in part by enacted SB 9.
+Would prohibit the acquisition of critical components of drone technology from countries of concern and restrict procurement of final or finished goods or services from countries of concern.

 Kansas Critical Infrastructure Protection Act

-Would enact the Kansas Critical Infrastructure Protection Act to prohibit access to state critical infrastructure by countries of concern and the acquisition of critical software and other technology used in state infrastructure from countries of concern.
-Would complement SB 9's drone procurement restrictions.
+Would enact the Kansas Critical Infrastructure Protection Act to prohibit access to state critical infrastructure by countries of concern and restrict acquisition of critical software and technology used in state infrastructure from countries of concern.

 Last action: February 4, 2026